 To reuse it, just pop the bottle into the microwave and reheat in 15 second intervals until it’s the right consistency.

-While we all love techniques that make baking easy and faster, you have to be careful when it comes to ganache drips.
+While we all love techniques that make baking easier and faster, you have to be careful when it comes to ganache drips.

 If you try to add drips too quickly, you can get runaway drips that end up running right off your cake board.